United States Department of State

 Sustained and deepened democratic development

 - U.S. assistance to civil society organizations and independent media outlets enhances their ability to advocate on behalf of citizen interests, encourage government accountability, and promote informed civic participation.
-Additionally, U.S. training and technical assistance to political parties and government entities at both the national and local levels bolsters political pluralism, improves gender equality, enhances good governance, and promotes free and fair electoral processes.
+Additionally, U.S. training and technical assistance to political parties and government entities at both the national and local levels bolster political pluralism, improves gender equality, enhances good governance, and promote free and fair electoral processes.

 - U.S. assistance is strengthening judicial independence, improving legal education, and increasing the transparency and effectiveness of adjudications, resolutions, and enforcement of judicial decisions.
 The United States is providing training and technical assistance to judges, prosecutors, defense attorneys, public defenders, and legal institutions so that lawyers can effectively participate in the new Criminal Procedure Code’s new adversarial system, and to ensure that the recently introduced due process protections are properly implemented.

 Broad-based economic growth through trade, investment, and commerce

 |BY ACCOUNT||FY 2012 ACTUAL||FY 2013 ESTIMATE||FY 2014 REQUEST|

 |Global Health Programs – State||450||0||0|

 |International Narcotics Control and Law Enforcement||0||5,565||3,947|